corriebar/Statistical-Rethinking/Chapter 7/chapter7.md

     [ 900 / 1000 ]
     [ 1000 / 1000 ]

 In the top row, the model without the interaction, the slope for shade does not change, only the intercept.
-In the bottom row, the influece of shade changes, depending on how much water there is.
+In the bottom row, the influence of shade changes, depending on how much water there is.
 If there is little water, the plant can't grow well, so no shade or a lot of shade doesn't change the bloom much.
-Whereas, if we have a more water, shade has a big difference, noticable in the steep slope.
+Whereas, if we have a more water, shade has a big difference, noticeably in the steep slope.
 In all plots, the blue points are the data points that had the corresponding water value.

 We can also visualize this the other way round: